-A robust and complete risk assessment is crucial to ensuring the safety of young persons and compliance with the law.
-It is not sufficient to deliver to children and young persons the same information, training, supervision and protection as other employees within the organisation.
+A robust and complete risk assessment is crucial to ensuring the safety of young people and compliance with the law.
+It is not sufficient to deliver to children and young people the same information, training, supervision and protection as other employees within the organisation.
 Recognition as to their particular vulnerability must be highlighted and appropriate changes and additional safeguards put in place to ensure their safety and wellbeing.

-It is not necessary for the employer to undertake a separate risk assessment for a child or young person, however, they must ensure that the current risk assessment appropriately considers risks for children and young persons and where a young person has particular needs that these are appropriately assessed and met.
+It is not necessary for the employer to undertake a separate risk assessment for a child or young person, however, they must ensure that the current risk assessment appropriately considers risks for children and young people and where a young person has particular needs that these are appropriately assessed and met.

-Recognising that young persons physiological thresholds will generally be lower than that of adults, significant consideration should be given to whether the young person will be exposed to any harmful substances which may be detrimental to health.
+Recognising that young people physiological thresholds will generally be lower than that of adults, significant consideration should be given to whether the young person will be exposed to any harmful substances which may be detrimental to health.
 This would include radiation and carcinogens.
 Where the assessment identifies such risks then any person under 16 years of age (child) must never be exposed to these types of hazard irrespective of levels of supervision or controls.

-Persons undertaking the risk assessment process must be competent to do so, and ensure that control measures identified during the process are appropriate and effective.
+People undertaking the risk assessment process must be competent to do so, and ensure that control measures identified during the process are appropriate and effective.